-The findings and conclusions of a study are presented in the discussion section.
+The findings and conclusions of the study are presented in the discussion section.
 An insightful commentary explains to readers what may be inferred from your research and gives context to the findings.

 It has to concentrate on summarizing and analyzing what you discovered, demonstrating how it pertains to your literature review, and formulating an argument for your conclusion.
 It shouldn't have its own results page.

-There are several approaches to writing this part, but you should centre your work on the following crucial ideas:
+Learning how to write a discussion in a report is a crucial skill for researchers and scholars.
+There are several approaches to writing this part, but you should center your work on the following crucial ideas:

 A good discussion section contextualizes your findings.
 It should contain: